-represent the alluvial fan and plain, lacustrine, and fluvial conditions that dominated the Sevier foreland basin during the Late Cretaceous and Early Eocene.
-Eocene Green River strata record inundation of the basin by Lake Uinta, and the volcaniclastic Goldens Ranch Formation is representative of the widespread volcanism. that was occurring throughout Utah during Oligocene time.
-Two small igneous intrusions also were mapped as were unconsolidated surficial lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits ranging in age from Late Tertiary to Recent.
+represent the alluvial fan and plain, lacustrine, and fluvial New prevalent in conditions that dominated the Sevier foreland basin during the Late western parts of the Cretaceous [and] Early Eocene.
+Eocene Green River strata records the inundation of the basin by Lake Uinta, and the volcaniclastic Goldens Sed assessment advantate record.
+Ranch Formation is representative of the widespread volcanism that was in western ( late Eugen - Ole me occurring throughout Utah during Oligocene time.
+Two small igneous of horrblade marzor, to page 10; intrude Jurasia trail. intrusions also were mapped as were unconsolidated surficial deposits representing lacustrine, fluvial, colluvial, alluvial fan, and landslide deposits exproperts are direct ranging in age from Late Tertiary to Recent.

-Major structures in the quadrangle are the Sage Valley Fault, the Western Juab Valley Fault Zone, the Wasatch Fault Zone, the West Gunnison Monocline, the Juab Valley Fraben, and Flat Canyon Fraben.
+Major structures in the quadrangle are the Sage Valley Fault, the Western Juab Valley Fault Zone, the Wasatch Fault Zone, the West Gunnison Monocline, the Juab Valley Graben, and Flat Canyon Graben.

+reserves located in the qual.
 Economic deposits include sand and gravel, gypsum, tuff, carbonate rock, manganese, and water.
 Earthquakes, mass movements, karst development, and groundwater contamination are potential geologic hazards in the Skinner Peaks quadrangle.